Not finding what you’re looking for? Please email us email@example.com

 The West Coast Committee of the Regional District (including Area C Director Tony Bennett, Mayor Josie Osborne, and Mayor Bill Irving) voted unanimously to support the March 27, 2012 motion to proceed to Referendum for operating cost support for Phase One of the West Coast Multiplex.

-A Memorandum of Understanding (MOU) was signed by all eight communities (Mayor and council, and Council and Chiefs) in 2014 indicating support for the project.
+A Memorandum of Understanding (MOU) was signed by all of the following eight communities (Mayor and council, and Council and Chiefs) in 2013 indicating support for the project.

 In addition to local and regional health and wellness advocates, residents and business owners, the West Coast Multiplex concept has been publicly endorsed by: